Note

 - Import the dashboards into your Azure Managed Grafana instance through the Grafana UI.

-While the JMX Prometheus Exporter provides internal Kafka metrics, the Kafka Exporter complements this by focusing specifically on consumer lag monitoring and topic-level insights.
+While the JMX Prometheus Exporter provides internal Kafka metrics, the Kafka Exporter complements it by focusing on consumer lag monitoring and topic-level insights.
 This exporter:

 - Tracks consumer group offsets and calculates lag metrics.